Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 Similarly, clicking on a Field name in a Table will display the list of Values ("Value List") within that Field.
 In this way, the structure of the Scan Report can be navigated.

 Sometimes a list is too large to be displayed all at once.
-In which case, the list comes as many pages.
+In this case, the list will be displayed over a number of pages.
 Use the grey buttons at the top of the page to navigate through the pages.

 **TODO**: note somewhere how to navigate pagination URLs.